 Certain species of parrots will shake because it’s in their nature.
 For example, African greys and Quaker parrots have a reputation for shaking.
-Perhaps your bird shakes occasionally or constantly.
-It may shake its head or its tail.
+Perhaps your parrot shakes occasionally or constantly.
+It may shake its head or tail.

 Why Is My Parrot Shaking?

 Parrots shake for many reasons and in different ways.
-Your parrot may shake for the following reasons:
+Your parrot may shake due to: